titola/neuropa/README.md

 -   Pulses with sinusoids separated by 180 Hz and variable pulse repetition period.

-### Method to get the voices from the audio recording
+### Methods to get the voices from the audio recording

 -   FIR filter to select the content between 6 and 9 kHz.